From the advertising column to the digital age – How you benefit from Amazon DSP

 But what does the other side of the coin look like?

-First of all, it should be noted that it is relatively difficult to become a new user or partner of Amazon DSP, as the online giant only grants access with the appropriate expertise and budget.
+First of all, it should be said that it is relatively difficult to become a new user or partner of Amazon DSP, as the online giant only grants access with the appropriate expertise and budget.

 Alternatively, you can use DSP with an Amazon partner, that is, an agency.
 There are about four agencies in Germany that have exclusive access to the system.

-Here are the disadvantages at a glance:
+Here again are the disadvantages at a glance:

 How do PPC and DSP differ?